dbkilroy/Software-Engineering/README.md

-"# Software-Engineering"
 Repo containing solution for Lowest Common Ancestor in a Binary Tree and Directed Acyclic Graph

-*Note solution is contained in assignment_1 folder, LCA file is just for testing purposes
+*Note* solution is contained in assignment_1 folder, LCA file is just for testing purposes